JACKSON DOMESTIC VIOLENCE ATTORNEY

 Tennessee Domestic Violence Laws

-If your rights have been violated during an arrest, or the allegations against you have been exaggerated or are simply untrue, the Law Office of Marcus A. Lipham can help.
+If your rights have been violated during an arrest, or the allegations against you have been exaggerated or are simply untrue, the Law Offices of Marcus A. Lipham can help.
 Our Jackson domestic violence lawyer can gather the evidence needed to expose how you have been wronged.

 The phrase domestic violence is used in many states to categorize abuse cases where the suspect and the victim are related.
 This includes current or former family members or romantic partners.